feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 [binding the required Feature Services][feature-service-binder] to the dependent Feature Service.

-## `dependencies` & `optionalDependencies`
+## `dependencies`

-Feature Service dependencies are declared with their ID and a [semver version range][semver], e.g. `{'acme:other-feature-service': '^2.0.0'}`.
-There are two dependency maps.
-Both are optional properties of the Feature Service definition.

-The `dependencies` map contains all required Feature Services.
+The `dependencies` map can contain two types of required dependencies:

+1. With `dependencies.featureServices` all required Feature Services are declared.
 If one of those dependencies can't be fulfilled, Feature Service registration will fail.
 This means the Feature Service can be sure that those dependencies are always present when it is created.

+   Feature Service dependencies are declared with their ID as key, and a [semver version range][semver] as value, e.g.
+   `{'acme:other-feature-service': '^2.0.0'}`.

+1. With `dependencies.externals` all required external dependencies are declared.
+This may include [shared npm dependencies][sharing-npm-dependencies] that are provided by the integrator in the case where the [Feature Service is provided by a Feature App][own-feature-service-definitions] instead of the integrator, i.e. the Feature Service is included in a different bundle than the integrator bundle.

+   External dependencies are declared with their module name as key, and a [semver version range][semver] as value, e.g. `{rxjs: '^6.4.0'}`.

+## `optionalDependencies`

-The `optionalDependencies` map contains all dependencies for which the Feature Service handles their absence gracefully.
+The `optionalDependencies.featureServices` map contains all Feature Service dependencies for which the depending Feature Service handles their absence gracefully.
 If one of those dependencies can't be fulfilled, the `FeatureServiceRegistry` will only log an info message.

+Feature Service dependencies are declared with their ID as key, and a [semver version range][semver] as value, e.g.
+`{'acme:other-feature-service': '^2.0.0'}`.

 ## `create`